SanForgeStudio/sanCore/README.md

 #

 <br/>
-<b>sanCore</b> is a lightweight, command-driven operating system built on the COSMOS framework.
+<b>sanCore</b> is a lightweight, CLI Operating System built on the COSMOS framework made using C#.
 Designed for simplicity, speed, and modularity, sanCore can run directly on real hardware and delivers a focused CLI experience.
 It’s an ever-growing system, continually expanding with new features and tools to empower users with full control.<br/>

 ## Features